 Questions about this FOA?
-Check the Frequently Asked Questions available at http://arpa-e.energy.gov/faq.
-For questions that have not already been answered, email ARPA-E-CO@hq.doe.gov (with FOA name and number in subject line); see FOA Sec.
+Check the Frequently Asked Questions available at http://arpa-e.energy.gov/fag.
+For questions that have not already been answered, email ARPA-E-CO@hg.doe.gov (with FOA name and number in subject line); see FOA Sec.
 VII.A.
 Problems with ARPA-E eXCHANGE?
-Email ExchangeHelp@hq.doe.gov (with FOA name and number in subject line).
+Email ExchangeHelp@hg.doe.gov (with FOA name and number in subject line).

-Project Team must provide the information requested in the "FFRDC Lab Authorization" and "Field Work Proposal" section of the Business Assurances & Disclosures Form, which is submitted with the Applicant's Full Application.
+Any Federally Funded Research and Development Centers (FFRDC) involved as a member of a Project Team must provide the information requested in the "FFRDC Lab Authorization" and "Field Work Proposal" section of the Business Assurances & Disclosures Form, which is submitted with the Applicant's Full Application.